TumbleweedJS/TumbleweedJS/README.md

 It provide a single minified file ready for use, containing all Tumbleweed.js components.

 All you have to do is to add it in your HTML file, and you can start coding.
-You should got to see [the demos](http://www.tumbleweed-studio.net/website/demo.php), all code are explained and result is displayed.
+You should go to see [the demos](http://www.tumbleweed-studio.net/website/demo.php), all code are explained and result is displayed.

 ### Start with require.js

-However, all games don't nedd all the features.
+However, all games don't need all the features.
 For example, a chess game don't use the collision module.
-If you want to choose only the components that you use, you can use each one separatly with [require.js](http://requirejs.org).
+If you want to choose only the components that you use, you can use each one separately with [require.js](http://requirejs.org).

 For that, you need to clone the repository: